CadenTran44/cadentran44.github.io/essays/beyondhmtlcss.md

 ## Personal Experience and Long-Term Perspective ##
 When I first started using Bootstrap 5, it felt overwhelming.
 The grid system and utility classes took time to understand.
 However, after building a few responsive pages, I began to appreciate how quickly I could structure layouts.
 Instead of spending long periods adjusting CSS positioning, I could rely on the framework’s built-in system and focus more on overall design and usability.

-Other frameworks, such as Semantic UI, take slightly different approaches, often emphasizing more descriptive class names.
-Each framework has trade-offs, but they share the goal of improving structure and efficiency in front-end development.

 Raw HTML and CSS remain essential foundations, and I believe understanding them is important before relying heavily on a framework.
 However, UI frameworks provide a valuable layer of abstraction that reduces repetitive work and improves consistency.
 Although they require an initial investment of time and effort, the long-term benefits in productivity, organization, and scalable design make them worthwhile tools in modern web development.

 *Used ChatGPT to help with grammar/punctuation*